Can I retire early?

 The age at which you can choose to begin receiving the State Pension depends on your date of birth.
 Currently, you have to be 65 if you're a man, or around age 64 if you're a woman, but the latter is rising in order to reach parity with the male pension age in 2018.
 The age will then increase every few months until it reaches 66 in 2020.

 To check your particular pension age, click here to use the government's free tool.

 Defined contribution schemes

 Whatever variety of defined contribution scheme you have in place, you can access your saved cash after you reach your 55th birthday.
-If you have a job that is dependent on you being young and fit – say, sport or athletics – then some schemes allow you to retire earlier, given the nature of the role.
+Some people have retained the right to take benefits before age 55.
 This is definitely the exception to the rule, however.

 Defined benefit schemes

 If you're to be a recipient of a defined benefit pension scheme, then the rules are the same as defined contribution schemes – age 55, or earlier, if the plan allows it.

 The single most important thing to bear in mind when deciding whether or not to retire early is the issue of money, and how much of it you have saved.
 The earlier you retire, the more years your pension will have to cover, which, in a worst-case scenario, could leave you with a threadbare income or a complete lack of one when you reach an advanced age.

 The commonly accepted income for someone retiring is around 2/3 of their average salary level, so make sure you do your sums via the Money Advice Service's pension calculator before you make any huge financial decisions.

 How to improve your chance of retiring early